Dialogues of the Gods: Dialogue VI: Hera and Zeus (II)

 Hera asks Zeus for his opinion on their guest, Ixion, to which Zeus responds that Ixion is worthy of the company of the gods.
 Hera, however, believes he is unworthy.
 When pressed by Zeus, she reluctantly admits that Ixion has been making inappropriate advances towards her, which she has tried to ignore.
 Zeus is enraged by the mortal's audacity and attributes it to the effects of love, a topic that further irritates Hera because it reminds her that Zeus once slept with Ixion's wife, resulting in the birth of Pirithous.
 Zeus proposes that, instead of expelling Ixion, they should send him a cloud resembling Hera.
 Hera objects, fearing that Ixion will boast of having slept with the queen of the gods.
 Zeus reassures her that if Ixion brags, they will cast him into Tartarus.

 Dialogue VII: Hephaestus and Apollo

-Hephaestus asks Apollo if he's seen how beautiful and charming Maia's baby, Hermes, is.
+Hephaestus asks Apollo if he has seen how beautiful and charming Maia's baby, Hermes, is.
 Apollo is not impressed, pointing out that the baby has already stolen Poseidon's trident, Ares' sword, and his own bow and arrows.
 Although Hephaestus is skeptical, Apollo suggests he check if he is missing anything.
 Hephaestus then discovers that his pincers are gone.
 Apollo advises him to search in the baby's cradle, noting that Hermes is highly skilled in thievery and has also pilfered Aphrodite's girdle and Zeus' sceptre.
 Apollo even mentions that Hermes has stolen items from the Underworld, where he leads the souls with a staff—a staff Hephaestus admits he gave to Hermes.
-(Note: While Hermes' caduceus is often said to have been given by Apollo, it is usually considered a gift from Apollo himself.)
+(Note: Compare the Homeric Hymn to Hermes, where the caduceus is a gift to Hermes from Apollo himself.)